King Solomon's Mines (2004 film): Part One

 Arriving in Africa, Quatermain enlists the help of his acquaintances, Ventvogel, Khiva, and, after a brief fight, his close friend Sir Henry Curtis.
-Meanwhile, three Russian men tasked with retrieving the map - Col. Ivan Fleekov, Petre and Sergei - enlist McNabb as their guide, telling him they may have to kill Quatermain to which he agrees.
+Meanwhile, three Russian men tasked with retrieving the map - Colonel Ivan Fleekov, Petre and Sergei - enlist McNabb as their guide, telling him they may have to kill Quatermain to which he agrees.

-Quatermain and Elizabeth come to respect one another as the journey progresses, especially after he saves her from a leopard that invades her tent one morning.
+Quatermain and Elizabeth come to respect one another as the journey progresses, especially after he saves her from a cheetah that invades her tent one morning.

 When the group reach the drop-off location, however, they find their contact dead and an imposter in his place.
 They are ambushed by the Russians and Quatermain must make a dangerous ride through a crossfire to save miss Maitland.
 McNabb has a shot on Quatermain but does not take it, resulting in Petre being shot in the abdomen.

-After seeking the counsel of a witch doctor, the group realise they must cross the great Sahara desert.
-Quatermain talks to an African man who has been seen following them throughout he whole journey, and he introduces himself as Umbopa, saying he can be of help and has crossed the great desert before.
+After seeking the counsel of a witch doctor, the group realise they must cross the great Kalahari Desert.
+Quatermain talks to an African man who has been seen following them throughout the whole journey, and he introduces himself as Umbopa, saying he can be of help and has crossed the great desert before.
 They agree for him to travel with the group.

 After McNabb fails to fall for a ruse involving multiple tracks, the Russians gain ground and the group apparently set up camp, but as the Russians close in on the camp it becomes apparent that it, too, is a trick and is empty.
 The Russians fall behind again.

 As they begin to catch up in the desert, Quatermain's group find a rock formation of a cobra, which leads them to a tomb containing the key to Solomon's mines.
 However, while Quatermain and the others retrieve the key, the Russians arrive, incapacitate Captain Good and kidnap miss Maitland.